Monday, October 6, 2025

 The Garden Years: the 50's

 Beans, tomatoes, carrots, zucchini, corn, radishes.
 The beans and carrots were canned for winter.
 The beans were bitter, muddied green, and mushy.
 The carrots just mushy.
+I hated radishes, and didn't care much for tomatoes either.
 How could the labor-intensive process of home canning have left them with any vitamins?

 Much much later I learned to gently steam vegetables, bring them to the plate with structured softness.
 And fresh, yes; living in California meant I'd never have to eat a canned vegetable ever again.